vikassingh007/website-6/README.md

 * `vXXX-YYY.kubeflow.org` points to the release at vXXX.YYY-branch

 We also hook up each version to the dropdown on the website menu bar.
-For information on how to update the website to a new version, see the [Kubeflow release guide](https://github.com/kubeflow/kubeflow/blob/master/docs_dev/releasing.md#releasing-a-new-version-of-the-website).
+For Information on how to update the website to a new version, see the [Kubeflow release guide](https://github.com/kubeflow/kubeflow/blob/master/docs_dev/releasing.md#releasing-a-new-version-of-the-website).

 Whenever any documents reference any source code, you should use the version